Duncan Mugabe: Early life

 Mugabe was raised in a large family in the Lugogo area of the capital Kampala.
 He has seven siblings, including national cricketer Danniel Ruyange and basketball player Brian Kasumba.
 His breakthrough win came in the ITF East Africa under 13s in 2003, after which he received a training placement in South Africa and ultimately a five-year scholarship.
 During this time he studied at Clapham High School in Pretoria.

 Tennis career

 Mugabe reached his best singles world ranking of 659 in 2009.
 The following year he became the first Ugandan player to win the Kenyan Open for 31 years.
 He represented Uganda at the 2010 Commonwealth Games in Delhi, where he was beaten in the first round of the singles by Aisam-ul-Haq Qureshi.
 In 2011 he earned a singles bronze medal at the 2011 All-Africa Games.
-He was a singles quarter-finalist at the 2017 Islamic Solidarity Games.
+He was a single quarter-finalist at the 2017 Islamic Solidarity Games.